sspanchal7078/Climate-_Twin_AI/README.md

 - Modern web application

 ## 📖 About
-Climate Twin AI is a learning project created using Google AI Studio and React to explore AI-assisted application development and climate intelligence concepts.
+Climate Twin AI is an AI-powered web application developed using Google AI Studio and React.
+This project demonstrates AI-assisted development, climate intelligence concepts, and modern frontend technologies.

 ## 🛠️ Installation